Second battle of Przasnysz

-The Second battle of Przasnysz took place at the beginning of a major Bug-Narew Offensive of the Imperial German army on the German Eastern front.
-In the course of a stubborn battle, German troops under the command of Max von Gallwitz broke into the heavily fortified defenses of the Russian army and took the city of Przasnysz.
+The second battle of Przasnysz took place at the beginning of a major Bug-Narew Offensive of the Imperial German army on the German Eastern front.
+In the course of a stubborn battle, German troops under the command of Max von Gallwitz broke into the heavily fortified defenses of the outnumbered Russian army and took the city of Przasnysz.

 Background

 Battle

-On the night of July 13, the German troops of the army group M. von Gallwitz approached the Russian positions at a distance of 1 km.
-The Supreme Commander of All German Forces in the East, Field Marshal P. von Hindenburg, arrived in Willenberg, at the headquarters of the army group' M. von Gallwitz.
-Against the section from Grudusk to Stegna, the German army concentrated the 13th, 17th and 11th Army corps; each of the divisions had two regiments in first line and a regiment in reserve.
+On the night of July 13, the German troops of the Gallwitz's army group approached the Russian positions at a distance of 1 km.
+The Supreme Commander of All German Forces in the East, Field Marshal Paul von Hindenburg, arrived in Willenberg, at the headquarters of the Gallwitz's army group.
+Against the section from Grudusk to Stegna, the German army concentrated the XIII, XVII and XI Corps; each of the divisions had two regiments in first line and a regiment in reserve.
 Against them were the positions of the Russian 1st, 2nd and 11th Siberian Rifle Divisions.
 Having no advantage in forces along the entire front, Gallwitz created a double superiority in numbers in the shock sector.
 Early in the morning (at 4.45) artillery preparation was started, but due to heavy rain the attack was delayed until 9-10 o'clock, artillery fire was moved deep into the Russian positions, the attacking infantry was accompanied by groups of sappers.
 The commander of the Russian 1st Army, Cavalry General Alexander Litvinov, sent the 3rd Turkestan Rifle Brigade and the 14th Cavalry Division to the site of fierce fighting.
 The Chief of the staff of North-Western Front, Mikhail Alekseyev, ordered the transfer his reserve to the 1st Army: the 21st Army Corps and the 4th Army Corps from the 2nd Army.

-By noon, German troops occupied Grudusk and captured the entire first Russian line, heavily destroyed by artillery, and most of the second line.
-The greatest success was achieved by the German 13th Army Corps, which forced the 2nd Siberian Rifle Division, despite the support of the 1st Brigade of the 1st Siberian Rifle Division, to retreat by night to a rear position from Krasnosielc to the village of Szczuki.
+By noon, German troops occupied Grudusk and captured the entire first Russian line, heavily destroyed by German artillery, and most of the second line.
+The greatest success was achieved by the German XIII Corps, which forced the 2nd Siberian Rifle Division, despite the support of the 1st Brigade of the 1st Siberian Rifle Division, to retreat by night to a rear position from Krasnosielc to the village of Szczuki.
 The Germans advanced deep into the Russian positions to a depth of 3 to 10 km.
 During the day, 5,400 prisoners, 5 guns and 20 machine guns were captured.
 On the site of the 1st Turkestan Corps, the 1st and 2nd Turkestan rifle brigades were introduced into battle.